sushmarchandran/iter8-kfserving/docs/metrics_custom.md

 ```

 The query template has two placeholders (i.e., terms beginning with $).
 These placeholders are substituted with actual values by _iter8-analytics_ in order to construct a Prometheus query.
-1) The `$name` placeholder is replaced the name of the model version participating in the experiment. _Iter8-analytics_ queries Prometheus with different values (i.e. default or canary) for this placeholder based on the type of the experiment using this placeholder.
+1) The `$name` placeholder is replaced by the name of the model version participating in the experiment. _Iter8-analytics_ queries Prometheus with different values (i.e. default or canary) for this placeholder based on the type of the experiment.
 2) The `$interval` placeholder captures the time period of aggregation.

 Once the custom metric is created, it can be referenced in the `criteria` section of the experiment CRD.